 Examine the family history, environmental factors, and ocular status to determine the child’s myopia risk profile.

-We will run a series of clinical tests, including assessing how well their eyes are working for seeing far and near, how well both eyes working in unison, measure the length of the eyeballs, etc
+We will run a series of clinical tests, including assessing how well their eyes are working for seeing far and near, how well both eyes working in unison, measuring the length of the eyeballs, etc

 You will be informed about your child’s current vision status, their risk factor(s), the latest myopia control technologies, its pros, and cons and of course its suitability to your child.